Snaacky/rfortnitebr/README.md

 ## Warning:
 Some of the code may be buggy, the comments may not be excellent, and there is tons of room for improvement.
 These files are recent as of December 17th, 2018.

-I've opted not to include the image assets for the stylesheet because Epic Games has copyright ownership over a lot of the image assets used and I don't want Epic legal coming after me [so you'll have to scrape those from the subreddit yourself.](https://www.reddit.com/r/fortnitebr/about/stylesheet/)
+I've opted not to include the image assets for the stylesheet because Epic Games has copyright ownership over a lot of the image assets used [so you'll have to scrape those from the subreddit yourself.](https://www.reddit.com/r/fortnitebr/about/stylesheet/)

 ---